Jonah: Historical or Just a Fish Tale?

 The actual location of Tarshish is unknown.

 According to Josephus, Tarshish is “Tarsus” in south-central Turkey, about 15 miles (25 km) from the port city of Mersin along the Mediterranean coast.
-However, archaeologists describe an inscription attributed to Assyria’s King Sennacherib’s son, Esarhaddon, that refers to a city called “Tarsisi,” west of Cyprus and Greece.
+However, archaeologists describe an inscription attributed to Esarhaddon, the son of Assyria’s King Sennacherib, that refers to a city called “Tarsisi,” located west of Cyprus and Greece.
 Genesis 10:4 also connects Noah’s grandson, Tarshish, and Cyprus.

 “The sons of Javan were Elishah, Tarshish, Kittim, and Dodanim.
 From these, the coastland peoples of the Gentiles were separated into their lands.”

 Others, including early Christian sources, believe Tarshish is either “Tharsis” in northern Africa or a general term for “far-off islands.”
-Wherever it is, 1 Kings 10:22 describes that ships going to Tarshish would not return for three years, indicating that the true location of Tarshish is very far away from Israel.
+Wherever it is, 1 Kings 10:22 describes that ships going to Tarshish would not return for three years, indicating that Tarshish is very far away from Israel.
+Nevertheless, its actual location remains a mystery.

-The Bible’s point is that Jonah sought to go as far away from God as possible.
-However, many conclude that since Tarshish is (in every direction) very opposite of Ninevah, there is no plausible way he could have traveled to Ninevah in a matter of days.
+The Bible’s point is that Jonah sought to get as far away from God as possible.
+However, many conclude that since Tarshish is (in every direction) very opposite of Nineveh, there is no plausible way he could have traveled to Nineveh in a matter of days.

 But where did the fish/whale spit out Jonah?

 Though difficult to imagine, Jonah’s time in the fish/whale’s belly makes sense.
-It gives Jonah plenty of time to think about his disobedience and repent.
-God did the same thing to the Israelites when they wandered in the wilderness for forty years looking for the Promised Land (it should have been a three-week journey).
+It gives Jonah ample time to reflect on his disobedience and repent.
+God did the same thing for the Israelites when He caused them to wander in the wilderness for forty years, looking for the Promised Land (it should have been a three-week journey).

 God was trying to teach Jonah, His divinely chosen prophet, a lesson about obedience.
-Regardless of the time or distance, God took him back to Israel to begin again, keeping with His continual character of mercy and grace.
+Regardless of the time or distance, it seems God took him back to Israel to begin, keeping with His continual character of mercy and grace.

 He is the God of second chances.